Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 I think I found the gas iron that is married to this American Stove Co./Quick Meal/Ringen trivet.
 I didn’t know the iron existed until I saw one sold on eBay in September 2014 ….. it sold for $165, just $10 more than the trivet; see iron pic attached.
 I’ve also found the G. B. Child & C. Munzner Sad Iron Patent No. 1,143,507 which was filed 7/27/1914 and issued 6/15/1915.

-See also The Clark Jewel advertising stand.
+PS: See also my blog post on the very similar Clark Jewel advertising stand.